TrashPandaCode/reports/ia-final/main.typ

 // For global state management within our React application, we opted to use Zustand #footnote([https://github.com/pmndrs/zustand]) instead of React's built-in Context API.
 While React Context is a powerful tool for sharing static values throughout a component tree, it is not optized for scenarios involving frequent and fine-grained state updates.
 Rendering it unfit for our use case, where the game part of our application needs to be in constant communication with the node editor, which imposes a high performance demand on the state management system.
 Zustand, on the other hand, is a lightweight state management library, specifically designed to handle dynamic and frequently changing states in React applications.
 It provides a simple but efficiently scalable API for managing global state, allowing us to create stores that can be accessed and updated from anywhere in the application.
 Avoiding unnecessary component re-renders, it contributes heavily to the overall better performance and maintainability, making it a perfect fit for our project.

 //Ist das so besser? ich hab versucht das ganze etwas kürzer zu fassen und nicht so sehr auf die performance einzugehen.
 Alternativ könnte ich auch ein paar quellen raussuchen, die belegen, dass zustand performanter ist als context.
 Aber ich denke dass das vermutlich eher den ramen sprengen würde da jetzt großartig drauf einzugehen.
-For global state management within our React application, we opted to use Zustand #footnote([https://github.com/pmndrs/zustand]) instead of React’s built-in Context API.
+For global state management within our React application, we opted to use Zustand #footnote([https://github.com/pmndrs/zustand]) instead of React's built-in Context API.
 While React Context is a valuable tool for sharing static values across a component tree, it is not well-suited for managing dynamic or rapidly changing state.
 Our application requires continuous synchronization between the game logic and the node-based editor, which places significant demands on responsiveness and update granularity.
 Zustand, as a lightweight and flexible state management library, offers a more appropriate solution for such use cases.
 Its minimal API supports the creation of centralized stores that can be accessed and modified from any part of the application, without enforcing a rigid structure or causing unnecessary re-renders.
 This design aligns well with our architectural needs and helps ensure both performance and maintainability throughout the project.

 == Using Markdown for Documentation<markdown_documentation>